Wrongful Termination

 These are the questions we hear most often from employees trying to understand what their case is worth.
 Each answer is written to give you a direct, plain-language response you can use right now.
 If your question is not here, a free call with our team is the fastest way to get a real answer.

-Wrongful termination settlements are calculated by adding your economic losses, including back pay, lost benefits, and projected future earnings.
-Non-economic damages like emotional distress are layered on top, and punitive damages are added when the facts support them.
-Attorneys also weigh the strength of the evidence, the employer's resources, and the realistic likelihood of prevailing at trial.
+Attorneys also weigh the strength of the evidence, the employer’s resources, and the realistic likelihood of prevailing at trial.
 Because no two cases use the same formula, having an attorney assess the value of your claim before accepting any offer is critical.

 A fair settlement offer accounts for your lost wages, the strength of your evidence, the type of claim, and whether emotional distress or punitive damages apply.
 There is no universal benchmark, which is exactly why having an attorney review any offer before you respond matters so much.
 Settling too quickly is one of the most common and costly mistakes employees make.